 Eddie Harris, 1988

-On this date in 1934, Eddie Harris, a Black jazz saxophonist, author and vocalist.
+On this date in 1934, Eddie Harris was a Black jazz saxophonist, author, and vocalist.

-Harris was born in Chicago and studied piano at home and attended DuSable High School, where under the direction of Capt.
-Walter Dyett, he learned to play vibraphone.
+Harris was born in Chicago, studied piano at home, and attended DuSable High School, where, under the direction of Capt.
+Walter Dyett learned to play vibraphone.
 He made his professional debut as a pianist with Gene Ammons.
-Throughout his career, Harris was a tireless experimenter, playing saxophones with brass mouthpieces and vice versa.
-He wrote several books, including “The Intervalistic Concept for All Single Line Instruments,” an elaboration for saxophone of a piano style based on intervals.
+Harris was a tireless experimenter, playing saxophones with brass mouthpieces and vice versa.
+He wrote several books, including “The Intervalistic Concept for All Single Line Instruments,” an elaboration for the saxophone of a piano style based on intervals.

 Eddie Harris was a one-of-a-kind, nonconformist multi-instrumentalist whose first recording, a saxophone rendition of the theme from the movie “Exodus” (1961), was a pop instrumental hit.
-Harris went to become one of the first jazz musicians to "plug in," playing his horn through a Varitone attachment, which netted him another hit, 1966's "The Tender Storm.”
+Harris became one of the first jazz musicians to "plugin," playing his horn through a Varitone attachment, which netted him another hit, 1966's "The Tender Storm.”
 Later, he sang through a synthesized saxophone and employed a guitarist on a customized instrument that was made to sound like a Hammond B-3 organ.

-Harris' composition "Freedom Jazz Dance" became a jazz standard after Miles Davis recorded it.
-Harris enjoyed renewed popularity with Les McCann's funk/jazz group, beginning in 1969, when they performed at the Montreux Jazz Festival; together they also recorded “Compared To What” and “Swiss Movement.”
+Harris's "Freedom Jazz Dance" became a jazz standard after Miles Davis recorded it.
+Harris enjoyed renewed popularity with Les McCann's funk/jazz group, beginning in 1969 when they performed at the Montreux Jazz Festival; together, they also recorded “Compared To What” and “Swiss Movement.”
 Harris recorded a jazz/rock album with Steve Winwood.
 “Jeff Beck and Eddie Harris in the UK.”